 I’ve been having so much fun decorating my home.
 My kitchen is in the process of being decorated with a kitchen-themed Christmas.
 I wanted to create a Gingerbread Man Christmas Wreath for my kitchen, to have something to hang that was a bit more “Christmas kitchen-y”.
 This will be my first Christmas decorating this kitchen.
 I’ve already decorated my Mrs. Claus Cottage Christmas tree and going along with some of the same theme.

 An important part of decorating are the tools and supplies.
-In my stash of decorating tools and supplies are my Command™ Brand strips which I’ve been using for years!
+In my stash of decorating tools and supplies are the Command™ Brand strips which I’ve been using for years!
 They are absolutely wonderful because the hooks do not harm to the walls or most indoor surfaces.

 The Command™ Brand strips can be purchased at Walmart.
 I found them in two spots – in the fastener aisle and also the holiday decorating aisle.

 When you are ready to change the location of the hook (yes, it is possible!) all you have to do is pull the tab from underneath the hook.
 This pulls the strip off the wall and the hook, leaving no trace at all.
 I repeat, no trace at all!
 To place the hook elsewhere, you just use another refill strip that is provided in the packet.
 It’s great!
 There is not a single hole to fill, nor residue to clean.
 Read the instructions on the package to use properly.

 I’m hanging a bunch of decor items with one of them being the gingerbread man Christmas wreath.
 It’s an easy wreath to make and would be a fun family crafting project.
 I’m sharing the tutorial with you for you to recreate!